AnesBendimerad/EPCIS-Events-Generator-Based-On-OpenTTD/README.md

 	<bizLocation>urn:epc:id:sgln:01000.0050146.0</bizLocation>
 </ObjectEvent>
 ```
 - **Shipping**: It is an event of type "Object Event".
 It is captured when a set of objects is shipped to another place.
-Listing XX is an example of shipping event.
+Listing 5 is an example of shipping event.
 The bizStep is "shipping".

 **Listing 5:**
 ```xml